Derived Categories of BHK Mirrors: Derived Equivalence of Berglund-H ubsch-Krawitz Mirrors

 \begin{remark} If one takes the Kreuzer-Skarke diagram of a polynomial $F_A$, the Kreuzer-Skarke diagram of the transposed polynomial $F_{A^T}$ is the dual diagram resulting from reversing the direction of all the arrows. \end{remark}

-\begin{definition} Take Kreuzer-Skarke polynomials $F_A$ and $F_{A'}$ so that they cut out hypersurfaces in $\mathbb{P}(q_0,\ldots, q_n) / \bar G$.
-Suppose that $F_A$ and $F_{A'}$ are related by deleting or adding a single arrow and changing the weight $a_i$ at the source of the arrow.
+\begin{definition} Consider two Kreuzer-Skarke polynomials $F_A$ and $F_{A'}$ defining hypersurfaces in $\P(q_0,\ldots, q_n) / \overline{G}$.
+Suppose that $F_A$ and $F_{A'}$ are related by deleting or adding a single arrow and changing the exponent $a_i$ at the source of the arrow.
 In this case we say that the pair $(A, A')$ is a \newterm{Kreuzer-Skarke cleave}. \end{definition}